In times of uncertainty, how robust is your financial plan?

 The foundation to financial wellbeing is to maintain a positive cashflow which can be invested in suitable instruments to make our money work harder.
 To do this, it is prudent to set up a realistic budget which indicates your money inflows and outflows.

 Having at least three to six months emergency funds in cash helps to ensure that you have enough liquidity to tide you and your dependants over during financially challenging times.
-Doing so will give you some peace of mind even if you suffer from say temporary setbacks like losing a job or is unable to make a living because you must be quarantined.
+Doing so will give you some peace of mind even if you suffer from say temporary setbacks like losing a job or are unable to make a living because you must be quarantined.
 For those in the gig economy, it is advisable to set aside at least 12 months of emergency funds.

 #3: Get insurance cover